toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 First-level elements/objects not provided in the input will remain unchanged.
 Some top-level elements can be removed.
 To do so, you have to explicitly specify it in the JSON message, as null.
 For array types, you need to provided a "null" or empty array value.

-Also note that all validation rules are applied on the complete udpated rate plan data.
+Also note that all validation rules are applied on the complete updated rate plan data.
 For instance, only providing a `travelDateStart` that is after the current `travelDateEnd` will yield the appropriate error response.

 - Method: `PATCH`
 - Url: https://services.expediapartnercentral.com/products/properties/{propertyId}/roomTypes/{roomTypeId}/ratePlans/{ratePlanId}